-How does this play into a real-world example?
+How does this work in a real-world example?

 Let’s say you are working on a large commercial building.
 The outside walls and concrete floor are completed, and masons are laying the interior walls.
-Instead of needing to haul their concrete sand, mortar, and blocks with wheelbarrows or carts, they can use a forklift, telehandler, or even a pallet jack to move their materials quickly with a hopper.
+Instead of needing to haul their concrete sand, mortar, and blocks with wheelbarrows or carts, they can use a forklift, telehandler, or even a pallet jack to quickly transport their materials in a hopper.

 Easy Gathering & Disposal of Trash

 And using a wheelbarrow or hand cart to collect scraps and trash?
-Well, it works, but we all know how long and tedious this method is!
+That works, but we all know how backbreaking that method is!

 So how can your crew be more efficient in collecting and disposing of job trash?